mrmamadi/classification-predict-streamlit-template/resources/markdown/info.md

 __tweetid:__  Unique tweet id

-# Introduction

-## Context
-Many companies are built around lessening one’s environmental impact or carbon footprint.
-They offer products and services that are environmentally friendly and sustainable, in line with their values and ideals.
-They would like to determine how people perceive climate change and whether or not they believe it is a real threat.
-This would add to their market research efforts in gauging how their product/service may be received.

-## Problem statement
-With this context, EDSA is challenging you during the Classification Sprint with the task of creating a Machine Learning model that is able to classify whether or not a person believes in climate change, based on their novel tweet data.

-Providing an accurate and robust solution to this task gives companies access to a broad base of consumer sentiment, spanning multiple demographic and geographic categories - thus increasing their insights and informing future marketing strategies.

 ## Objective
 - __Competition:__ [Climate Change Belief Analysis](https://www.kaggle.com/c/climate-change-belief-analysis)
 - __Determine:__ How the public perceives climate change and wheter or not they believe it is a threat